jefersonsv/proxy-my-system/README.md

 * Angular CLI - https://cli.angular.io
 * Yoeman - http://yeoman.io
 * All browsers - https://en.wikipedia.org/wiki/List_of_web_browsers
-* And much more
+* And much more...

-## Behavior
+## Others features

+* Clear all settings options
+* Refresh environment variables to apply new settings running sessions
+* Add Windows and Generic credentials at control panel
+* Configure proxy and exceptions at Internet Settings on control panel
+* Optionally install an cntlm windows service to relay NTLMv2 authentication on 127.0.0.1:3128 (localhost)

+> You can use special characters in your password that the application will encode automatically when being necessary.
 > Only the variable **PROXY_HOST** and **PROXY_PORT** are required the others varibles are optional.

-> Add Windows and Generic credentials at control panel

-> Configure proxy and exceptions at Internet Settings on control panel

-> Optionally install an cntlm windows service to relay NTLMv2 authentication on 127.0.0.1:3128 (localhost)

-> You can use special characters in your password that the application will encode automatically when being necessary.

 ## Future implementation
 * Add Visual studio code user settings